bioinfo-pf-curie/geniac/docs/devcycle.rst

 Tag strategy
 ------------

-For official release that can be used in a production environnement, use a tag with the prefix **version-**.
+For official release that can be used in a production environnement, use a tag with the prefix **version-** (for example version-1.2.3).

 .. warning::